 The term Emotional Intelligence was first introduced in 1990 by Psychologist Peter Salovey and John Mayer.
-The simple definition is the ability to identify and manage one's own emotions, as well as to identify with and be empathic towards other's emotions.
-It includes the ability to name emotions correctly and to use emotional information to help guide thinking, behavior and the influence one might have on others1.
+The simple definition for Emotional Intelligence (also called Emotional Quotient, EQ) is the ability to identify and manage one's own emotions, as well as to identify with and be empathic towards other's emotions.
+It includes the ability to name emotions correctly and to use emotional information to help guide thinking, behavior and the influence one might have on others (Ackerman, 2019).

 Thinking of this definition, it's easy to see how important Emotional Intelligence can be in our daily lives.
-Emotional Intelligence is what helps us facilitate deep conversations with others, enhance relationships and help deal and relate with children.
-This is extremely important today, when the world is experiencing so much trauma, grief and deep divides.
+Emotional Intelligence is what us helps facilitate deep conversations with others, enhance relationships and help deal and relate with children.
 An emotionally intelligent person is able to stay in the moment when dealing with emotion as opposed to focusing on the past or towards the future.